acmuckian/Milestone-Project-JS-2/README.md

 * Online Web Fonts - to import the fonts on the website.
 * Google Dev Tools - for troubleshooting the features and the code of the website.
 * Firefox Dev Tools - for troubleshooting the features and the code of the website.
-    Canva - was used to make the logos for the website.
+* Bootstrap - CSS framework used for some of the CSS and Javascript features of the website.
-* Bootstrap -
+* Balsamiq - for creating the wireframes in the design stage

 # Testing